bricksterlad/databricks-unity-catalog-terraform/README.md

 Create a build pipeline by navigating to the "Pipelines" section of your Azure DevOps project, and click "New pipeline" that will walk you through configuration:

 * Select Git repository with the code
-* Select the "Existing Azure Pipelines YAML file" option, and select `/azure-pipelines.yml` from the dropdown
+* Select the "Existing Azure Pipelines YAML file" option, and select `/azure-pipeline-<env>.yml` from the dropdown
 * Select "Save" from the dropdown in the "Run" button
+* In Azure Devops repo, create new [branch policy](https://learn.microsoft.com/en-us/azure/devops/repos/git/branch-policies) in the `main` branch in order to prevent direct push to the main branch and to trigger the build pipeline when the selected paths get modified

 This will create a new build pipeline that will be triggered on the pull request to the `main` branch & validate proposed changes.

 ### Configuring the release pipeline